-The governance structure of Vitality Health Insurance Limited has not changed materially in the year to 30 June 2017.
+The governance structure of Vitality Health Insurance Limited has not changed materially in the year to 30 June 2018.
 Changes in the directors of the business are outlined in section B.1.2.
 Ultimate responsibility for the performance and strategy of the Company resides with the Board of Directors and they delegate authority within the organisation as they see fit.
-The Board sub-committees include the Risk and Compliance Committee, Audit Committee, Actuarial Committee and the Executive Committee whose roles are described in section B.1.1.